Nagoya University: Graduate schools

-Research Institutes
+Research institutes

 Nagoya University houses many research institutes, such as Institute of Transformative Bio-Molecules (ITbM), Institute for Space-Earth Environmental Research (ISEE), Institute of Materials and Systems for Sustainability (IMaSS), and Kobayashi-Masakawa Institute for the Origin of Particles and the Universe (KMI).
 The university's Earthquake and Volcano Research Center is represented on the national Coordinating Committee for Earthquake Prediction.

 Institute of Transformative Bio-Molecules (ITbM)

 ITbM was officially launched in April 2013, and is located in the Higashiyama campus of the university.
-It consists of a team of 14 principal investigators from within Nagoya University and other countries including Switzerland, Germany, Canada, and USA.
-ITbM has five research fields: ‘Parasitic plants’, ‘Chemistry-enabled plant adaptation’, ‘Clock diseases’, ‘Chemistry-enabled bioimaging’, and ‘Nanocarbon chemistry and biology’.
+It consists of a team of 14 principal investigators from within Nagoya University and other countries including Switzerland, Germany, Canada, and US.
+ITbM has five research fields: 'Parasitic plants', 'Chemistry-enabled plant adaptation', 'Clock diseases', 'Chemistry-enabled bioimaging', and 'Nanocarbon chemistry and biology'.
 Features of ITbM include having mix lab and offices, well-furnished with many high-quality instruments, and having English-speaking staff in the administration to facilitate the internationalization of the institute.
 ITbM also conducts the International Symposium on Transformative Bio-molecules (ISTbM) yearly in Nagoya, and presents awards such as the Hirata Award and Tsuneko & Reiji Okazaki Award to promising scientists in the fields of organic chemistry and biology.